Unearthed and Understood

-Unearthed and Understood is a documentary produced by the President's Commission on Slavery and the University at the University of Virginia.
+Unearthed & Understood is a documentary produced by the President's Commission on Slavery and the University at the University of Virginia.
 The film, produced and directed by Eduardo Montes-Bradley for Heritage Film Project, premiered at the "Universities Confronting the Legacy of Slavery" symposium in Charlottesville on October 16, 2014.

 Argument

 In a series of interviews with members of the President's Commission on Slavery and the University, the film expresses current state of affairs, concerns and hopes for the work ahead as the University of Virginia investigates its painful past of slavery and slave trade.

 The President's Commission on Slavery and the University objective is to provide recommendations on the commemoration of the University of Virginia's historical relationship to slavery.
 It was established in September 2013.
 Unearthed and Understood is its first documentary presentation.